Smalltalk: History

+Smalltalk-80 was the first language variant made available outside of PARC.
+In 1981, it was shared with Tektronix, Hewlett-Packard, Apple Computer, and DEC for review and debugging on their platforms.
+The August 1981 issue of Byte Magazine was devoted to Smalltalk-80 and brought its ideas to a large audience.
+Several books on Smalltalk-80 were also published.
+Smalltalk-80 became the basis for all future commercial versions of Smalltalk.
+The final release of Smalltalk-80 Version 1 was in November 1981.
+Xerox only distributed Version 1 to Apple, DEC, HP, and Tektronix, but these companies were allowed unrestricted redistribution via any system they built.
+This encouraged the wide spread of Smalltalk.
+Later, in 1983, Xerox released Smalltalk-80 Version 2.
+This version was generally available to the public, although under a restrictive license.
+Versions 1 and 2 were fairly similar, although Version 2 did have some added features such as a spelling corrector.
+Each release consisted of a virtual image (platform-independent file with object definitions) and a virtual machine specification.

+ANSI Smalltalk has been the standard language reference since 1998.
 Two currently popular Smalltalk implementation variants are descendants of those original Smalltalk-80 images.
 Squeak is an open source implementation derived from Smalltalk-80 Version 1 by way of Apple Smalltalk.
 VisualWorks is derived from Smalltalk-80 version 2 by way of Smalltalk-80 2.5 and ObjectWorks (both products of ParcPlace Systems, a Xerox PARC spin-off company formed to bring Smalltalk to the market).
-As an interesting link between generations, in 2001 Vassili Bykov implemented Hobbes, a virtual machine running Smalltalk-80 inside VisualWorks.
+As an interesting link between generations, in 2001, Vassili Bykov implemented Hobbes, a virtual machine running Smalltalk-80 inside VisualWorks.
 (Dan Ingalls later ported Hobbes to Squeak.)

-During the late 1980s to mid-1990s, Smalltalk environments—including support, training and add-ons—were sold by two competing organizations: ParcPlace Systems and Digitalk, both California based.
+During the late 1980s to mid-1990s, Smalltalk environments, including support, training and add-ons, were sold by two competing organizations: ParcPlace Systems and Digitalk, both California-based.
 ParcPlace Systems tended to focus on the Unix/Sun microsystems market, while Digitalk focused on Intel-based PCs running Microsoft Windows or IBM's OS/2.
 Both firms struggled to take Smalltalk mainstream due to Smalltalk's substantial memory needs, limited run-time performance, and initial lack of supported connectivity to SQL-based relational database servers.
 While the high price of ParcPlace Smalltalk limited its market penetration to mid-sized and large commercial organizations, the Digitalk products initially tried to reach a wider audience with a lower price.
-IBM initially supported the Digitalk product, but then entered the market with a Smalltalk product in 1995 called VisualAge/Smalltalk.
+IBM initially supported the Digitalk product, but then entered the market with a Smalltalk product in 1995 named VisualAge/Smalltalk.
 Easel introduced Enfin at this time on Windows and OS/2.
 Enfin became far more popular in Europe, as IBM introduced it into IT shops before their development of IBM Smalltalk (later VisualAge).
 Enfin was later acquired by Cincom Systems, and is now sold under the name ObjectStudio, and is part of the Cincom Smalltalk product suite.